 Apart from the rather high monthly plan, Betternet offers one of the cheapest VPN services:

-This is possibly the most ridiculous (in a sad way) money-back guarantee we’ve ever read or heard of.
+This is possibly the most ridiculous money-back guarantee we’ve ever read or heard of.
 Why?
 Because there is a 50MB traffic limit.
 In other words, if you use more than 50MB for downloading or uploading, you won’t get your money back.
-Period.

 The best way to describe how the conclusion of our Betternet review makes us feel is to quote Jackie Chan in Rush Hour when he was trying to sing Edwin Starr’s hit song, “War”:

 Well, we believe there’s not much to add here if you take your online security and privacy seriously.
 We became more noticeably irritated as we analyzed this VPN service and we can only imagine how frustrating it would be if we actually had to depend on Betternet for all our VPN needs.

 If you simply want to gain access to geo-blocked web content, the free version of Betternet might be good enough for you.
 Say, for example, you travel to or live in China and want to enjoy content that is not available in your location.